 We all have our favorite park or Disney area that we go back to.
 Different trips might take you back to different parks depending on if you have kids, how old they are, what your goals are for your trip, etc. We choose our favorite park as a family.
 I’ll ask the kids what park they most enjoyed.
 When they were very young, they would say Magic Kingdom.
 As they got older and could ride more thrill rides, it would change to Hollywood Studios and Animal Kingdom.
 We chose Epcot one year because we were visiting during the Food & Wine Festival.
 And once, we chose ESPN’s Wide World of Sports because we were participating in a RunDisney event.

 4 – Most Memorable Attraction

 Every trip to Walt Disney World brings different ride experiences.
 To commemorate those experiences, I purchase a pin.
-For example, my son was eagerly awaiting the moment when he would be tall enough to ride Test Track.
+For example, my son eagerly awaited when he would be tall enough to ride Test Track.
 He was so excited when he finally rode it, so we purchased a pin as a reminder.
-On one trip, back in 2007, we bought a Haunted Mansion pin because it was the first time we rode it after a refurbishment and we loved the changes.
+On one trip back in 2007, we bought a Haunted Mansion pin because it was the first time we rode it after a refurbishment, and we loved the changes.
 Other ideas for Most Memorable Attraction pins could be the first time riding experience or first time seeing a show, the ride we rode the most, the attraction that was the most fun, the ride that we keep talking about, etc. Whatever the measure, buy a pin to commemorate that one attraction that stood out for that trip.

 3 – Holidays